flint-bot/flint/README.md

 * `commands` : The commands that are ran when the `phrase` is heard.

 ## Authentication
-The token used to authenticate Flint to the Spark API is passed as part of the options used when instantiating the Flint class.
+The token used to authenticate Flint to the Spark (now Webex) API is passed as part of the options used when instantiating the Flint class.
 To change or update the token, use the Flint#setSparkToken() method.